simon-ritchie/apysc/docstring_markdowns/apysc/_lint_and_doc/docs_translation_converter.md

 **[Raises]**

-- _InvalidHeadingSharpSymbolNumber: If specified translated string and source string's heading sharp symbol number are different.
+_InvalidHeadingSharpSymbolNumber: The symbol number is different for a specified translated string and a source string's sharp symbol heading.

 ## `_validate_translated_str_is_not_blank` function docstring